 Meghan Shanahan, PhD

 The underlying motivation for Dr. Shanahan’s research is to improve the health and developmental trajectories of children.
 Her research focuses on adverse events that potentially influence these trajectories and prevent children from realizing their full potential.
-Child maltreatment is one obvious insult to the health and development of children and, therefore, documenting the magnitude, etiology, and impact of child maltreatment has been a focus of Dr. Shanahan’s work.
-Examining prevention strategies to reduce child abuse and neglect has become another main focal point of her research.
-She has evaluated prevention strategies at both the family and the policy level in North Carolina.
-Dr. Shanahan is also interested in examining the impact of prescription and illicit opioid use on parenting and, subsequently, child development, as well as the effects of experiencing intimate partner violence.
-She is also committed to translating research into tangible products and policies that have an impact on children and families.
+Since child maltreatment is one obvious insult to the health and development of children, documenting the magnitude, etiology, and impact of child maltreatment has been a focus of Dr. Shanahan’s work.
+Examining prevention strategies to reduce child abuse and neglect is another main focal point of her research.
+She has evaluated prevention strategies at both the family and the policy level.
+Dr. Shanahan is committed to translating research into tangible products and policies that have a positive impact on children and families.